 If you’ve ever envisioned a garden that demands less upkeep, yields a bounty of produce, and imparts a rustic allure to your outdoor haven, then prepare to be delighted.
 Straw bale gardening is not merely a technique; it’s a gardening revolution that elevates accessibility and productivity to new heights.
 So, embark on the journey of crafting a flourishing garden while embracing this unconventional yet incredibly fulfilling approach.

 Ready to sow the seeds of knowledge and watch your garden flourish?
 Gather the essential materials and tools for your straw bale garden!

 - Plant Seeds of your choice (check below for the best seeds for hay bale)

 - Large Cutting Knife

-Choosing bale type and amount.
-You will need to choose bales that are easy enough to move around and place into a permanent position as once they get wet, they will be near impossible move.
-Also choose bales that contain little to no weed or bale seeds.
+Choosing the type and amount.
+You will need to choose bales that are easy enough to move around and place into a permanent position as once they get wet, they will be nearly impossible to move.
+Also, choose bales that contain little to no weed or bale seeds.
 This will cut down on weeding.

 Good bale choices are:

 - Straw – has no weeds in it, lightweight, about $8-12